chisel/fluorite/docs/src/contents/assets.md

 Sometimes we need to include images, videos, or any other media files inside our Markdown documentation.
-Since the output HTML of a Fluorite project can have different structures based on the configuration (single page or multipage), and the resulting HTML can be hosted on a server at different directory levels, linking to assets one-way might not work with all various setups.
+Since the output HTML of a Fluorite project can have different structures based on the configuration (single page or multipage), and the resulting HTML can be hosted on a server at different directory levels, linking to assets one-way might not work with all the various setups.
 An absolute path and a relative path both can't single handedly solve this problem, since:
   - An absolute path to the root must be changed manually when the documentation is moved to a different directory level.
   - A relative path will only work if we know what directory level each documentation file is at, and that can change based on the blueprint and the renderer options.